-- 1 Perform the normal setup procedures, and enter all employee information into the system. - 2 In Payroll Options, in the Current Quarter field, select the previous quarter. - 3 In Payroll Options, clear the General Ledger check box.
+- 1 Enter all employee information into the system. - In Company Tax Group Setup, select the Federal tax group.
+On the Tax Rates tab, in the Tax field, select Federal Unemployment Tax Employer Liability.
+Enter the effective date and your company's tax rate (if applicable). - In Company Tax Group Setup, select each applicable state and local tax group.
+On the Tax Rates tab, in the Tax field, select the applicable tax, and then enter the effective date and your company's tax rate (if applicable). - 4 In Payroll Options, in the Current Quarter field, select the previous quarter. - 5 In Payroll Options, in the Integrate With section, clear the General Ledger check box.
 This ensures that no general ledger postings are made from the Payroll module.
-Because the prior quarter information should already be reflected in your general ledger balances, allowing the postings to update would result in duplicate postings. - 4 Enter manual checks using Payroll Data Entry for each employee to record the year-to-date earnings and tax information.
+Because the prior quarter information should already be reflected in your general ledger balances, allowing the postings to update would result in duplicate postings. - If you are using the Bank Reconciliation module, clear the Bank Reconciliation check box also. - 6 Enter manual checks using Payroll Data Entry for each employee to record the year-to-date earnings and tax information.
 In the Pay Cycle window, verify the Manual Taxes check box is selected and the Print Checks check box is cleared.
 You can use the previous quarter number as the check number.
-Enter all earnings, deductions, and tax information using the year-to-date information from the end of the previous quarter. - If an employee has worked in more than one state, make sure the earnings information is entered separately for each state. - 5 Print the Payroll Data Entry Audit Report and verify all information.
-If necessary, make any corrections using Payroll Data Entry. - 6 Print the Check Register and perform the Check Register update. - 7 In Period End Processing, select Quarter End Processing.
-The Current Quarter field in Payroll Options increments to the current quarter. - If you are converting your payroll at the beginning of the current quarter, proceed to step 5 in the procedure below. - If you are converting in the middle of the quarter, you must record each check issued during the current quarter using the following procedure.
+Enter all earnings, deductions, and tax information using the year-to-date information from the end of the previous quarter. - If an employee has worked in more than one state, make sure the earnings information is entered separately for each state. - 7 Print the Payroll Data Entry Audit Report and verify all information.
+If necessary, make any corrections using Payroll Data Entry. - 8 Print the Employer's Expense Summary to ensure that employer taxes and Workers' Compensation are calculated as expected.
+Verify that deposit liability amounts match to what you have paid year-to-date as of the end of the previous quarter. - 9 Print the Check Register and perform the Check Register update.